-Tip 1: GMail Or Yahoo Address
+Red Flag 1: GMail Or Yahoo Address

-In order to handle emails smoothly, I recommend an email client like Thunderbird.
-It’s made by Mozilla, the same crew who maintain the fabulous Firefox browser for us, and likewise doesn’t cost anything.
+Pro tip: In order to handle emails smoothly, I recommend an email client like Thunderbird.
+It is made by Mozilla, the same crew who maintain the fabulous Firefox browser for us, and likewise doesn’t cost anything.
 When you have some extra cash to spare, send them a donation so they can keep the internet as safe as possible.
 Why Thunderbird?
 You can import your different emails into it and handle them from one place.
 If you want the originals to stay on the server, choose IMAP, not POP.
 The interface is minimal but supposedly there are themes you can install.
 I like it decluttered.

-Tip 2: Nothing Unique To Wemla
+Red Flag 2: Nothing Unique To The Recipient

 And we should pay you for link building?
 Lol.
 No thanks.

-Tip 3: No Copywriting Portfolio
+Red Flag 3: No Copywriting Portfolio

 So you want to pitch your copywriting?
 Without any examples of your work?
 And you want to make it seem like you can write for us without adding a link to one of our blog posts as example of your own expertise and writing style?